 • Mineral identification table based on birefringence and listing other properties

 • Colour strip with appropriate interference colours and birefringences for the main rock-forming minerals

-This book will be useful to undergraduate students of mineralogy, petrology and geochemistry, especially those at third or fourth year, engaged in more advanced courses or specialized projects, and also as a reference work for students for ‘Masters’ degrees by taught courses or research.
+This book will be useful to undergraduate students of mineralogy, petrology and geochemistry, especially those in third or fourth year, engaged in more advanced courses or specialised projects, and also as a reference work for students for ‘Masters’ degrees by taught courses or research.
 For doctorate students, and research workers in the Earth Sciences as well as those in Materials Science and other related disciplines, this work can be useful as a condensed version of the very extensive treatment presented in the volumes of the DHZ Series ‘Rock-Forming Minerals’, second edition.